Dillikumarnl/parkinglot/README.md

 Replace the placeholder values with your actual database connection information.

-## 📦 Dependency Management
+## 📦 Dependency Management(optional)
 This project uses Maven for dependency management.
 If you need to reload or install the dependencies, you can do so from your IDE or by using the command line.

-Navigate to the backend project's root directory in your terminal and run the following command:
+Navigate to the backend project's search maven goals then enter:

 ```
 mvn clean install